Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

 For the systems investigated within this work, inference using one-sided estimators is generally sufficient, although more inference samples are required compared to a two-sided estimation as shown for FEAT.
 However, generating additional samples from the target for two-sided evaluations is costly in itself as every sample is roughly 1,000 times more expensive due to decorrelation in the MD sampling.
 Therefore, it can often be more efficient to increase the number of inference samples in the one-sided estimator instead of simulating samples from the target to be used in the two-sided estimator.
 Nevertheless, we note that for more challenging problems where the models exhibit poorer performance, two-sided estimators may still be required to obtain accurate results.

 Scalability with system size is essential to reduce finite-size effects in condensed phase systems and can be a critical issue in generative models.
 In addition, the probability density is an extensive quantity, meaning a tighter per-atom convergence is needed to achieve comparable accuracy in total system quantities, as, for example, measured by the ESS.
 Already for the different system sizes investigated here, we see a clear decrease in performance for the different models for larger systems.
 Training models for larger systems becomes computationally expensive and convergence is much slower, such that for systems with more than a few hundred particles, these models are not yet fully applicable.
-Some of us have recently proposed a size-transferable architecture based on augmented coupling layers that can be trained in small systems while inference with the trained model can be performed on much larger system sizes.~\cite{schebek2025scalable} By representing the local environment around each particle with a GNN, similar ideas should hold for continuous models and it remains to be seen how well size-transferable models perform in these cases.
-While training costs and convergence is greatly improved in the small systems, inference must still be run with the entire large system.
-Here, CNF and FEAT like models might still be computationally challenging as inference costs scale with the number of integration steps.
+Some of us have recently proposed a size-transferable architecture based on augmented coupling layers that can be trained in small systems while inference with the trained model can be performed on much larger system sizes.~\cite{schebek2025scalable} By representing the local environment around each particle with a GNN, similar ideas should hold for the continuous models, as has recently been shown for CNFs.~\cite{Hoffmann2026Boltzmann} While training costs and convergence is greatly improved in the small systems, inference must still be run with the entire large system.
+Here, CNF and FEAT like models might still be computationally challenging as inference costs scale roughly linear with system size.

 To fully amortize the training costs and make these models attractive for widespread applications, transferability not only in size but also between different systems would be desirable.
 One way to approach this is conditional training on atom types or external parameters.~\cite{falkner2023conditioning,schebek2024efficient,Moqvist2024} Another idea is to train a general model and guide the generation of samples with specific properties during inference.~\cite{bao2023equivariantenergyguidedsdeinverse,Weiss2023guided} Here, energy-based training has the advantage that samples under any condition can be evaluated whereas data-based training requires to have samples available over the full range of conditioning parameters.